 - If the email leads you to a secondary landing page, does that page look legitimate?
 (In the case of either an IRS email or an email from a payroll provider, keep in mind that you ought to be able to type in the URL yourself and log in there, which ensures security.)

-Particularly with these kinds of scams, common sense is your greatest tool.
+Particularly with these kinds of Tax Season scams, common sense is your greatest tool.
 Don’t let fear or surprise take over–think rationally about the email you’ve just received.
 Does it make sense that the IRS would be emailing your department about this particular issue or individual?
 In the case of the second scam, were you expecting an email like this from your payroll provider?
 Emails of this nature should almost always line up with something you were already aware of internally.
 If they don’t, your safest bet is to independently verify.
 Also, remember that the IRS only requests information or action in writing on actual paper, never by email or over the phone.

 As always, the best way to stay secure in the ever-changing threat landscape is to maintain awareness and offer ongoing phishing simulation and testing.
 If these scams could be targeting your departments, make sure employees know they are occurring, and that they understand how to protect themselves.